unlayer/react-email-editor/README.md

 render(<App />, document.getElementById('app'));
 ```

+See the [example source](https://github.com/unlayer/react-email-editor/blob/master/demo/src/example/index.tsx) for a reference implementation.

 ### Methods

+All unlayer methods are available in the editor instance (`emailEditorRef.current.editor`).
+See the [Unlayer Docs](https://docs.unlayer.com/) for more information, or log the object in the console to explore it.
+Here are the most used ones:

 | method         | params              | description                                             |
 | -------------- | ------------------- | ------------------------------------------------------- |